miklevin/MikeLev.in/_posts/2022-10-27-you-need-a-personal-server-in-your-life-the-time-is-nigh.md

 ---
 date: 2022-10-27
 title: You Need a Personal Server In Your Life & The Time is Nigh
-permalink: /blog/you-need-a-personal-server-in-your-life-the-time-is-nigh/
 headline: Create Your Own Personal Server and Reach Your Goals!
 description: I discovered that I could use my NAS as an application server, and with the help of Linux containers, I could transfer my laptop simulations to a home cloud without any fees.
 I was able to condition myself to go the direction I wanted to go and reach my goals, and mastering generic Linux was key for my long-term success.
 Read my blog post to learn how I did it and create your own personal server.
 keywords: NAS, Linux, Containers, LXD, Home Cloud, Cloud Provider, Laptop Simulations, Application Server, Personal Server, Long-term Success, External Influences, Conditioning, Goals, On-task
-categories: lxd, linux
+categories: linux, goals, containers, lxd
+permalink: /blog/you-need-a-personal-server-in-your-life-the-time-is-nigh/
 layout: post
 ---

 It can be incredibly difficult to stay on-task every day in pursuit of some goal, especially if it's just you yourself trying to make it happen.
 With the